danielj0nes/web-accessibility/README.md

 *Skip links provides shortcuts for screen reader users to jump to a section of the page quickly.
 Can you implement this feature?*

 * The skip links that have been implemented include all of the `<h1>` tags (i.e., news and events, studies, and research) with the addition of the "login" and "footer" elements.
 To achieve this, a `<div>` tag with the CSS property `visibility: hidden` was added to the HTML just before the `<body>` tag.
 The skip links all point to the IDs of the relevant HTML areas, such that screen reader users will first have access to these links upon scanning the page.

+## Exercise 6 - Accessible tables

+### Header cells vs data cells
+*Open the article page in your browser and scroll down to the table containing samples of average global temperature for the last two centuries.
+Can you identify which rows (columns) belong to the table header and which rows (columns) belong to the table data?*

+* The "Century", "Year", "Temperature", "Average", and "Smoothed" values should be marked as table headers whilst the rest as table data.

+*If you inspect the HTML code of article.html in your code editor, are the header cells and data cells marked up correctly?
+If not, how can you fix it?*

+* The header cells are not marked up correctly, to fix this the `<td>` tags were replaced with `<th>` for each identified table header value.